gSchool/vw-cnd-project-setup/Readme.md

 ## Heroku
 Heroku Teams unfortunately require a credit card to set up.
-Instead have one team member creat the app under their account (or create a team email and use it to make a heroku account) and add all team members as collaborators (the need heroku accounts too).
+Instead have one team member create the app under their account (or create a team email and use it to make a heroku account) and add all team members as collaborators (the need heroku accounts too).
 1. Create App for Client
     * In the app settings configure the `buildpack`: add the url  https://github.com/mars/create-react-app-buildpack
 1. Heroku App for Backend